Hannah Montana (soundtrack): Singles

 The series' theme song "The Best of Both Worlds" was released as the lead single from Hannah Montana on March 28, 2006; it reached number 92 on the US Billboard Hot 100.
 Several tracks from the soundtrack charted in the United States.

 "Who Said" was released as the second single on July 11, 2006.

-A cover of "Rockin' Around the Christmas Tree" that appears only as the holiday version bonus track was released as the third single on November 6, 2007.

-"If We Were a Movie" was released as the fourth single in 2007.

-The remix of "The Other Side of Me" was released as the fifth and final single from the album on February 10, 2009.

-Other songs

-"I Got Nerve" charted at number 67 on the charts.
-"Pumpin' Up the Party", "Who Said", and "The Other Side of Me" respectively peaked at numbers 81, 83, and 84, while "Just Like You" entered at number 99.
-After being reissued, "Nobody's Perfect" peaked at number 27 on the Billboard Hot 100.

 Promotion

 Cyrus' first live performances were during The Cheetah Girls' Party's Just Begun Tour in 2006 and 2007.
 She performed as Hannah Montana, and served as a "rotating" opening act in place of recording artists Vanessa Hudgens, Jordan Pruitt and groups Everlife and T-Squad.
 Cyrus later embarked on the nationwide Best of Both Worlds Tour in 2007 and 2008.
 It primarily served as a promotional tool for the recently released record Hannah Montana 2: Meet Miley Cyrus (2007); however, "Just Like You", "Pumpin' Up the Party", "I Got Nerve", and "The Best of Both Worlds" from the original soundtrack were included in its set list.
 The tour proved commercially successful, having grossed $54 million by its conclusion, while its 2008 film adaption Hannah Montana & Miley Cyrus: Best of Both Worlds Concert earned $63 million.
 The latter was released as a Walmart-exclusive CD/DVD set, titled Best of Both Worlds Concert, in March 2008.